aadantley/drf-react/very-academy/readme.md

-# Readme
+# Read Me

-A simple django-rest-framework API with a simple React front-end.
+A simple django-rest-framework API with a simple React front-end, based on <https://www.youtube.com/watch?v=xWEIwgeASNY>.

-## TakeAways
+## Configuration Notes

 - use `npm init -y` and the folder setup for a react app inside of a django application instead of building the react app outside of the django project modules.
 - add the script below to the package.json file built by the `npm init` command: